Ken Blanchard

 Kenneth Hartley Blanchard (born May 6, 1939) is an American author, business consultant and motivational speaker who has written more than 70 books, most of which were co-authored.
 His most successful book, The One Minute Manager, has sold more than 15 million copies and been translated into many languages.
 He is the co-creator with Dr. Paul Hersey of Situational Leadership, a theory they developed while working on the textbook Management of Organizational Behavior.

-Blanchard is the Chief Spiritual Officer of Blanchard, an international management training and consulting firm that he and his wife, Marjorie Blanchard, co-founded in 1979 in San Diego, California.
+Blanchard is the chief spiritual officer of Blanchard, an international management training and consulting firm which he and his wife, Marjorie Blanchard, co-founded in 1979 in San Diego, California.

 Education

-Blanchard attended New Rochelle High School, and graduated in 1957.
-He completed a BA degree in government and philosophy at Cornell University in 1961, an MA degree in sociology and counseling at Colgate University in 1963 and a PhD degree in education administration and leadership at Cornell University in 1967.
+Blanchard attended New Rochelle High School in New Rochelle, New York and graduated in 1957.
+He completed a BA degree in government and philosophy at Cornell University in 1961, an MA degree in sociology and counseling at Colgate University in 1963 and received a PhD degree in education administration and leadership at Cornell University in 1967.

 Blanchard is a Cornell University trustee emeritus and visiting professor at the Cornell University School of Hotel Administration.
 He and his wife were named Cornell Entrepreneurs of the Year in 1991.

 Books

-Some of Blanchard's more than 70 books are:
+Blanchard has written over 70 books.
+Some are: